 Reconcile Transactions

-At least monthly, you should be reviewing all transactions to ensure that checks have cleared.
+At least monthly, review all transactions to ensure that checks have cleared and that digital payments are proper.

 For outstanding checks that have yet to be cashed, contact the payee to remind them to deposit the checks.